 - Genuine illness. - Unavoidable medical / dental appointments.
-(But these should be arranged out of school hours if possible.) - Days of religious observance. - Exceptional circumstances, such as bereavement. - Seeing a parent who is on leave from the armed forces. - External examinations. - When Traveller children go on the road with their parents where the school is informed beforehand.
+(But these should be arranged out of school hours if possible.) - Days of religious observance. - Exceptional circumstances, such as bereavement. - Seeing a parent who is on leave from the armed forces. - External examinations. - When Traveller children are of temporary 'no fixed abode' and the pupil's parent(s) are engaged in a trade or business that requires then to travel from place to place and therefore prevents them attending school (i.e. in accordance with the legal criteria set out in Section 444(6) of the Education Act 1996)